-As with arthritis in humans, the natural breakdown of bones and cartilage in old age puts dogs at risk of developing arthritis, and if you see an older dog in pain, especially displaying signs of joint pain, the cause is likely to be arthritis.
+As with arthritis in humans, the natural breakdown of bones and cartilage in old age puts dogs at risk of developing arthritis.
+If you see an older dog in pain, especially showing signs of joint pain, the cause is likely to be arthritis.

-It all comes down to controlling the intra articular temperature.
-The intra articular space is the area between the joints where cartilage tends to rub together, break down, and become damaged, and the body’s natural response is to swell in order to protect the area from even more damage.
-This is how inflammation occurs.
-Research shows that heat tends to encourage the breakdown of cartilage, so it’s widely believed that cold temperatures could have the opposite effect.
+It all comes down to controlling the intra-articular temperature.
+The intra-articular space is the area between the joints where cartilage tends to rub together, break down, and become damaged.
+The body’s natural response is to swell to protect the area from even more damage.
+This is how inflammation occurs and it becomes a painful cycle which gradually gets worse if it’s not treated.

-Reducing the intra articular temperature in dogs
+Reducing the intra-articular temperature in dogs

 - by running an ice bath for the dog.

-The coldness of the ice pack works to reduce the intra articular temperature, showing average drops of 2.2 degrees celsius at 5 minutes, 4.1 degrees at 15 minutes, and 6.5 degrees at 30 minutes.
+The coldness of the ice pack works to reduce the intra-articular temperature, showing average drops of 2.2 degrees celsius at 5 minutes*, 4.1 degrees at 15 minutes, and 6.5 degrees at 30 minutes.
 In studies, the effects of the temperature drop have been notable.

-Dogs in pain have shown changes including
+Dogs that were previously in pain have shown these changes:

 - reduced inflammation

-- easier movement
+- easier movement, and

-- and an apparent reduction in discomfort
+- an apparent reduction in discomfort

-Ice baths may be a little more uncomfortable for our canine friends, but they can also be hugely advantageous for a dog in pain.
-Just 15 minutes in an ice bath shows intra articular temperature drops of 20.2 degrees on average, which has been shown to be very effective minimising pain and discomfort.
+Ice baths can be a little more uncomfortable for dogs, but they can also be hugely beneficial for a dog in pain.
+Just 15 minutes in an ice bath shows intra-articular temperature drops of 20.2 degrees on average, which has been shown to be very effective at minimising pain and discomfort.

 Is localised cooling dangerous?

-Although localised cooling is heavily focused on how to help a dog with pain, some dog owners may be worried that this method of treatment is actually doing more harm than good.
-Cold temperatures can be very detrimental to canine health, and experts recommend that domestic pets, particularly those who aren’t accustomed to severely cold conditions, shouldn’t be exposed to temperatures below 7 degrees celsius without wearing warming and protective winter clothing.
+Although localised cooling is heavily focused on helping a dog with pain, some dog owners may be worried that this method of treatment is actually doing more harm than good.
+Cold temperatures can be very detrimental to canine health, and experts recommend that domestic pets, particularly those who aren’t accustomed to severely cold conditions, shouldn’t be exposed to temperatures below 7 degrees celsius* without wearing warming and protective winter clothing.

-As expected, ice baths tend to reduce core temperature a little more, but with an average drop of just 1.6 degrees, this is nothing a dog can’t handle, and certainly won’t cause a dog to be in pain.
+As can be expected, ice baths tend to reduce core temperature a little more, but with an average drop of just 1.6 degrees, this is nothing a dog can’t handle, and certainly won’t cause a dog to be in pain.

-If you’re wondering how to help a dog with arthritis, focus on getting that intra articular temperature down – that’s the key.
+If you’re wondering how to help a dog with arthritis, focus on getting that intra-articular temperature down – that’s the key.